nurbujang/pands-project/README.md

 13. For another data visualization, I created a Seaborn Box Plot (69-71) and added a Seaborn Jitter Plot over it (72-74).
 The grid arrangement for the subplots followed that of (75-76).
 The super title was added as usual and plt.show displayed the plot.
 14. I also created a Seaborn Violin Plot for each variable in a 1x4 grid (77-80) as another data visualization method.
 15. In preparation for basic machine learning analysis, I split the data into training (80%) and testing (20%) to detect overfitting, and later, the testing dataset will be used to check the accuracy of the model (81-85).
 While most ML examples I researched uses only 2 variables (either sepal length and width only or petal length and width only) to simplify analysis, I decided to use all 4 variables together because the best determinants are still unknown at this point (whether sepal or petal attributes are better than the other).
 16. For k-Nearest Neighbor Classifier, I performed the analysis in a range of 7 to 10 (86-90).
 I kept the number small to prevent overfitting because there are only 3 species in the dataset (91-101).
 According to the accuracy score results, k=7 is enough to get a very high score on the model.
 I printed out the accuracy score using the print format as shown in (102-104).
+An F1 score was added as an extra performance measure (105).
-17. Logistic Regression was performed as shown in (105-109).
-I decided to perform it at hyperparameter value of 0.5 from the default value 1 to give equal weight on testing and training data, but this C value can be tuned (110-113).
-An F1 score was added as an extra performance measure (114).
+17. Logistic Regression was performed as shown in (106-110).
+I decided to perform it at hyperparameter value of 0.5 from the default value 1 to give equal weight on testing and training data, but this C value can be tuned (111-114).
 18. Decision Tree Classification was done according to (115-117).
 A customized correlation matrix was displayed for better visualization (118-127).
 The model accuracy score and F1 score were printed out as usual.
 19. Next, I performed Support Vector Machine Classifier as shown by (1, 128-132).
 I printed the classification report and interpreted the results according to (133-134).
 The model accuracy score and F1 score were printed out as well.
 20. For Random Forest, I performed the analysis using examples shown by (135-146).
 A Confusion Matrix was displayed and model accuracy score and F1 score were printed out in the terminal output.